iceshard-engine/engine/README.md

 # IceShard

+A small game engine project with the sole purpose to learn, improve and invent.
-The project is a game engine with heavy focus on finding the best solution for a given problem, by using different design approaches.
+Focusing on the best solution for a given problem while not trying to solve everything.

 More info about the development approach can be found in our [wiki](https://github.com/iceshard-engine/engine/wiki).

 ## Features

-Current list of features:
+Current list of advertisement points:
-* Allocator oriented memory access.
+* Allocator based architecture.
-    * Only `placement new` operators used.
+* Support for basic input devices.
+* Almost all APIs designed with 'RAII' principle at the core.
+    * _Exceptions are some debug tools and utilities._
+* Simple resource and asset systems.
+* Data-oriented ECS implementation.
+* Abstracted API for rendering.
+    * _With a working implementation for Vulkan._
+* Multi-threaded logic and graphics frames using C++ coroutines.

+Thid party tools and features:
 * Support for **Tracy** profiler.
-* Device inputs and events.
-* Resource and asset access.
-    * Runtime building of some assets.
-* Abstracted API for rendering.
-    * With a working implementation for Vulkan.
-* An extensive engine API.
-    * Heavily data-oriented ECS implementation.
-    * **World** design with user **Traits** as extension points.
-    * Graphics layer build on top of the Render API and world traits.
-    * Fully removable DevUI API.
-* ...
+* Optional DevUI API based on **ImGui**. _(ex. disabled in Release builds)_
+* Simple 2D Physics implemented with **Box2D**
+* Loading of common file formats supported with **RapidXML**, **RapidJSON** and **Assimp**.
+* Logging using the **fmt** library.
+* Unit tests written in the **Catch2** framework.

 ## Building the engine